Geodego/data_engineering_azure/data_warehouses/2-ELT_and_Data_Warehouse_Technology_in_the_Cloud.md

 - **Redis Streams**: A component of the Redis database, offering capabilities for handling streaming data.
 Redis Streams is more limited compared to dedicated streaming platforms but is still effective for certain use cases.

+## Cloud Data Warehouse Solutions

+The last piece of the puzzle for Cloud Data Warehousing is the data warehouse itself.
+Modern cloud data warehouse solutions seamlessly combine elements from Cloud Storage and Cloud Pipelines with powerful analytics capabilities.
+Each of the three major cloud providers has its own flavor of Cloud Data Warehouse that works seamlessly with its other cloud data engineering offerings:
+- Azure Synapse
+- Amazon Redshift
+- GCP Big Query